ceos-org/ceos-ard/README.md

 The CEOS Working Group on Calibration & Validation (WGCV) has defined formal processes for how these assessments will be carried out, including the peer reviews that will be undertaken by the WGCV.

 **Contact**: The CEOS-ARD team can be contacted at [ard-contact@lists.ceos.org](mailto:ard-contact@lists.ceos.org)

+### STAC Extensions

+The CEOS-ARD Extension to the SpatioTemporal Asset Catalog (STAC) specification specifies how to create STAC Items and Collections that comply to the various CEOS-ARD product family specifications.
+The repository for this extension can be found [here]([url](https://github.com/stac-extensions/ceos-ard)https://github.com/stac-extensions/ceos-ard).